RoryHemmings/SSFTP/README.md

 # SSFTP

-SSFTP (Secure Simple File Transfer Protocol) is an updated file transfer protocol based on the Simple File Transfer Protocol, but with more modern features and using well defined binary packet structure instead of strings.
+SSFTP (Smart Simple File Transfer Protocol) is an updated file transfer protocol based on the Simple File Transfer Protocol, but with more modern features and using well defined binary packet structure instead of strings.
 This implementation is an example of how the protocol could be implemented.

 General Notes: asynchronus server handles multiple file transfers at the same time